jmcmeen/scp-sar-ar/comparative_analysis.md

 `sars.sar_threshold()` tests for breakpoints (small-island effect) by comparing continuous two-slope, left-horizontal + right slope, and simple linear models.
 For all three taxonomic groups, the analysis selects the simple linear model with no breakpoint detected.

 This is expected at n = 4 — insufficient data to support a piecewise structure — but documents the absence of statistical support for a small-island effect at this sample size.

+## Limitations

+All conclusions in this analysis are based on n = 4 data points, which is extremely small for any regression methodology.
+With only 4 observations:

+- **Degrees of freedom are minimal.** Two-parameter models have only 2 residual degrees of freedom; 3-parameter models have just 1.
+Any model with 3+ parameters can fit the data nearly perfectly regardless of its ecological plausibility.
+- **AICc is undefined** for all models (see "The AICc Limitation" above), precluding standard model averaging and Akaike weight comparisons.
+- **Statistical power is negligible.** Confidence intervals on parameters are wide, and distinguishing between competing model forms (power vs. logarithmic vs. linear) is not statistically meaningful at this sample size.
+- **The NLS vs. OLS comparison is illustrative, not definitive.** Both methods fit the amphibian data well and the reptile data poorly.
+The parameter shifts between methods, while consistent with theoretical expectations, should not be over-interpreted given the sample size.

+These limitations apply equally to the original publication's log-linear analysis and to the NLS reanalysis presented here.
+The results are best viewed as a baseline that motivates expanded sampling at intermediate spatial scales.

 ## Recommendations for Further Work